Flying-S-Ranch/react-portfolio/README.md

 I learned how to link Bulma to React files from this Log Rocket article: https://blog.logrocket.com/how-to-use-bulma-css-with-react/

+I learned how to insert a 'mailto' link using this W3 schools article: https://www.w3docs.com/snippets/html/how-to-create-mailto-links.html

 ## License
 The MIT License (MIT)
 Copyright © 2023